Idanre Hill

-The Idanre Hill, or Oke Idanre is located in the town of Idanre in Ondo State of southwestern Nigeria.
+The Idanre Hill, or Oke Idanre, is located in the town of Idanre in Ondo State of southwestern Nigeria.

 It is well known for its scenic landscape.
 Its wide variety of cultural sites like 'Owa's Palace', shrines, The Old Court, Belfry, Agboogun footprint, thunder water (Omi Apaara), and burial grounds have since brought the location fame and the nation's nomination for the UNESCO World Heritage Site shortlist.
-It is situated 3000 ft (914.4 meters) above sea level and houses a unique ecosystem into which the cultural landscape has integrated.
+It is situated 3,000 ft (914.4 metres) above sea level and houses a unique ecosystem into which the cultural landscape has integrated.
 It also has diverse and variegated ecosystems of flora and fauna.

-Oke Idanre contains very important biophysical and land form features whose interaction with the physical features created an enduring cultural landscape within the setting.
+Idanre Hill contains very important biophysical and land-form features, the interaction of which with the physical features has created an enduring cultural landscape within the setting.

 Statements of authenticity and/or integrity

 Idanre Hill is a natural landscape located in Ondo State, Nigeria.
-Added to its beauty, which has inspired much human curiosity, is the fact that the entire people of Idanre lived among these boulders for almost a millennium.
+Its beauty has inspired much human curiosity.
+The people of Idanre have lived among these boulders for almost a millennium.

 Since emigration began declining in 1923, the topography, vegetation, fauna, and floral life have remained undistributed.
-However, festivals provide occasions for low-landers to be reunited with the natural environments, as well as to reenact historical episodes in local Idanre history and its wider Yoruba ideology, mythology, and confederacy.

-There is the Ogun festival, which is partly celebrated on top of the hills during October and the Ije festival, which spread over seven days.
+However, festivals provide occasions for low-landers to be reunited with the natural environment, as well as to re-enact historical episodes in local Idanre history and its wider Yoruba ideology, mythology, and confederacy.
+Among these is the Ogun festival during October and the Ije festival.

-Apart from these festivals, which make the site a place of living tradition, the flora and fauna of the hills are also unique.
-There is a special species of tailless animal called Hyrax that lives on the rocks which is becoming extinct because of hunting.
-There are also special monkeys that have been spotted near Orosun hills.
+The flora and fauna of Idanre Hill are also unique.
+Among the fauna is a special species of tailless animals called the hyrax that lives on the rocks and is becoming extinct because of hunting, and special monkeys that have been spotted near Orosun hills.

-The hill is also host to a group of scientists and field researchers.
-The site is home to a group of bats, and the people hold a unique festival of bats every year.
-The hill is being used by filmmakers as location for many of their films.
-In addition, it is referenced in the work of the one and only Nobel Prize Winner for Literature in Africa, Professor Wole Soyinka, who is known for his work "Idanre and other Poems".
+Idanre Hill is also host to a group of scientists and field researchers, and the hill is also used by filmmakers as location for many of their films.
+In addition, it is referenced in the work of the sole Nobel Prize winner for Literature in Africa, Professor Wole Soyinka, who is known for his work 'Idanre and other Poems'.